ssMMiles/discord-api-proxy/README.md

 Once up and running, just send your normal requests to `http://YOURPROXY/api/v*` instead of `https://discord.com/api/v*`.

-You'll get back all the same responses, except when you would have hit a ratelimit - then you'll get a 429 from the proxy with `x-sent-by-proxy` and `x-ratelimit-bucket` headers
+You'll get back all the same responses, except when you would have hit a ratelimit - then you'll get a 429 from the proxy with `x-sent-by-proxy` and `x-ratelimit-bucket` headers.

-If you hit a 429, you can just retry the request until it works.
-If that's happening a lot, just stop hitting them.
+If you get a 429 from the proxy, you can just retry until it works.
+If it's happening a lot, just stop hitting them lol.

 #### Environment Variables
 Name | Description